Approximation of sheaves on algebraic stacks

 \end{section}

-\begin{section}{Relative assassins and relative faithfulness} In this section we extend the notions of relative assassins~\cite[3.2.2]{raynaud-gruson} and schematically dominant morphisms~\cite[11.9--11.10]{egaIV} from schemes to algebraic stacks.
+\begin{section}{Relative assassins and relative faithfulness} In this section, we extend the notions of relative assassins~\cite[3.2.2]{raynaud-gruson} and schematically dominant morphisms~\cite[11.9--11.10]{egaIV} from schemes to algebraic stacks.

-\begin{xpar}[Associated points] There is a unique notion of associated points of coherent sheaves on locally noetherian algebraic stacks such that \begin{enumerate} \item it coincides with the usual one for schemes; and \item if $\map{f}{X}{Y}$ is a flat morphism between locally noetherian stacks and $\sF$ is a coherent $\sO_Y$-module, then $f(\Ass_X(f^*\sF))\subseteq \Ass_Y(\sF)$ with equality if $f$ is surjective. \end{enumerate} The usual assassin satisfies (ii) for morphisms between schemes and we may thus simply define $\Ass_{X}(\sF)$ for a coherent sheaf $\sF$ on $X$ as $\Ass_{X}(\sF):=p(\Ass_U(p^*\sF))$ where $\map{p}{U}{X}$ is a presentation.
-One can also give a more intrinsic definition, cf.\ \cite[2.2.6.3--2.2.6.7]{lieblich_moduli-of-twisted-sheaves}.
-We abbreviate $\Ass(X)=\Ass_X(\sO_X)$.
+\begin{xpar}[Associated points] There is a unique notion of associated points of coherent sheaves on locally noetherian algebraic stacks such that \begin{enumerate} \item it coincides with the usual one for schemes; and \item if $\map{f}{X}{Y}$ is a flat morphism between locally noetherian stacks and $\sF$ is a coherent $\sO_Y$-module, then $f(\Ass_X(f^*\sF))\subseteq \Ass_Y(\sF)$ with equality if $f$ is surjective. \end{enumerate} The usual assassin satisfies (ii) for morphisms between schemes.
+Indeed, more precisely we have that